 That said, it’s like saying that because something comes in a cooler looking box that it’s automatically better.
 Say I gave you the choice of a peanut butter and jelly sandwich in a ziplock, or a peanut butter and jelly sandwich in a gold-plated box.
 Obviously you’d take the gold-plated box, but would the sandwich taste any better?
 No, it wouldn’t.
 So, by saying that Macs do design-things better, you’re essentially saying that because the dialog button that tells you your file is copying looks better on a Mac (which is subjective), you’re saying that anything done on a Mac looks better than anything done on an PC.
 Sorry, that’s just faulty logic.
 Not to mention that, again, the thing that makes good design is not the software you use, or the machine you’re running, it’s the designer designing it.

 So I’ll move on; surely there must be things that one machine can do better than the other can, or even things one can do that other can’t even attempt, right?
 Sorry, wrong again.
-If you’re designing things professionally, you’re using Photoshop, InDesign, Illustrator, Flash, or Dreamweaver, all a family of now Adobe products (see above about both machines using the same programs).
+If you’re designing things professionally, you’re using Photoshop, InDesign, Illustrator, or any of the other myriad pieces of software from the Creative Cloud—all a family of now Adobe products (see above about both machines using the same programs).
 Anyone who says their company uses Paint Shop Pro or Freehand to professionally run a business is kidding themselves.
 So, that in mind, it again boils down to the person making the designs, not the machine they’re using.
-If you’re using CS3 on a PC or on a Mac, you’re still using CS3.
+If you’re using CC on a PC or on a Mac, you’re still using CC.
 Does a PDF exported from InDesign on a Mac open faster, look better, or out perform a PDF from a PC in any way?
 Nope.
 Hence why you can open an InDesign file on a PC or on a Mac (given the software versions are the same), and get the same product.